judem-21/Neural-Machine-Translation/README.md

 # Seq2Seq-Model
-A simple machine translation model, from German to English language
+A neural machine translation model, based on Long Short Term Memory RNNs (LSTMs) and Attention Mechanism, and incorporating an Encoder Decoder model architecture, to translate sentences (Natural Language) from German to English language